liamcottle/reticulum-meshchat/README.md

 rnid --generate ./new_identity
 ```

-You can then use following to run the web ui with your new identity file;
+You can then use the following to run the web ui with your new identity file;

 ```
 python web.py --identity-file ./new_identity